Thiousi/kirby-repos/contribution-guidelines.md

 /thumbs
 ```

+Read more about securing your Kirby repo on Fabian's [forum post](https://forum.getkirby.com/t/github-repo-security-advice/4157?u=thiousi).

 ## Contributing to the kirby-repos list
 1. Verify that the repository hasn't been listed or submitted (see pull requests) already
 2. Verify that no sensitive information is available in the repository